 Shortly after Johnson Run, you’ll cross Bruner Road.
 This is a popular take-out spot for white water rafters and may be busy during the summer months.
 Just across the road, Bruner Run cascades down the hill in another set of beautiful waterfalls.

 The tiny borough of Ohiopyle looks like it was plucked out of Colorado and placed into Pennsylvania.
-Whether you stay the night here or not, the borough of Ohiopyle is the jewel of the Great Allegheny Passage, and it’s well worth stopping here for a bit for a bite to eat and to see Ohiopyle Falls, which is along the ride and less than a five-minute walk from the GAP.
+Whether you stay the night here or not, the borough of Ohiopyle is the jewel of the Great Allegheny Passage, and it’s well worth stopping here for a bit for a bite to eat at one of the town’s many restaurants and to see Ohiopyle Falls, which is along the ride and less than a five-minute walk from the GAP.

 During my three visits to Ohiopyle, I’ve had a chance to eat at a few different places and enjoyed them all.
 The Falls Market, Ohiopyle Bakery and Sandwich Shoppe, and Falls City Pub all offer good food and are either open year-round or open very early in the season.
 Many other options open up later in the season, giving you more selection if you ride during the summer.

 Despite being the single largest tourist destination along the GAP (outside of Pittsburgh), there is a surprising lack of accommodation options in town.
 During my night in Ohiopyle, I was hosted by The Yough Plaza Motel.
 While it isn’t a high-end hotel, it was clean, comfortable, and located within a few hundred yards of the trail and restaurants.
 You can see what other people thought about it on TripAdvisor.

 There is also a campground at Ohiopyle State Park, but it requires a steep hike or bike ride to reach from the GAP trail.